 Now is also a good time to beef up your intake of omega-3 fatty acids, like DHA.
 According to an article published by the Journal of Affective Disorders, women who have low levels of DHA have higher rates of postpartum depression.

 Seafood is an excellent dietary source of DHA.
 If you’re a vegetarian, flaxseed oil is another great source.
 You can also find supplements at your local grocery store.

-A 2012 study suggests that breast-feeding may reduce your risk of developing PPD.
+A suggests that breast-feeding may reduce your risk of developing PPD.
 This supposed protection may extend all the way to the fourth month after delivery.
 If nursing is something you enjoy, keep at it.

 That being said, there are some cases where women develop depression symptoms while breast-feeding.
 This condition is called Dysmorphic Milk Ejection Reflex or D-MER.
 With D-MER, you might experience sudden feelings of sadness, agitation, or anger that last several minutes after your milk lets down.

 In the end, choose the feeding method that feels right to you.